merspir/scale-workshop-tauri/README.md

 Forked from https://github.com/SeanArchibald/scale-workshop/

-✅ Most things work, including saving files
+✅ Most things work, most importantly saving files.

-🔳 TO-DO: Importing files doesn't filter by extension -> use tauri-api instead of the web file api
+🔳 TO-DO: Importing tuning files doesn't filter by extension -> use Tauri API instead of the web File API

-🔳 The user guide should open in new window
+🔳 TO-DO: The user guide should open in a new window

 ## Build instructions

-  1. install tauri-cli
+  1. Tnstall tauri-cli

   2. `tauri build`